E-Cigarettes: Are They Bad For You, EVALI & Quitting Smoking

 Imagem ilustrativa número 1

-Are electronic cigarettes bad for you?
+Are e-cigarettes bad for you?

 EVALI: the vaping disease

-An EVALI (E-cigarette or Vaping product use-Associated Lung Injury) is a lung condition caused by e-cigarettes or vaping.
+An EVALI (E-cigarette or Vaping product use Associated Lung Injury) is a lung condition caused by e-cigarettes or vaping.
 It was identified for the first time in 2019.

 • Shortness of breath